-Equipment you need for running a toddler group
+Equipment you need for Starting a Toddler group

 Toys, toys and more toys!
 You’ll want to try and lay your hands on a good range of toys including puzzles, small world toys, games, building blocks, a toy kitchen, dolls (ideally ones without hair as they end up in a terrible state), books, educational toys, dressing up clothes and walkers.
 If you have the space, ride on toys are really popular.
 I would avoid soft toys because they usually end up pretty disgusting after they’ve been dragged around and chewed by a variety of children!
 If you plan to have a baby area you’ll need some mats to make the floor comfortable, bouncy seats, play mats and baby toys.
-Nearly nearly new sales can be great for picking up toys for your group.
+Nearly new sales can be great for picking up toys for your group, check out Mum2mum Market and the NCT.
 You can also ask in local Facebook groups if anyone has anything to donate.

 If the hall doesn’t provide them, you’ll need equipment to make hot drinks and you may also want to use plastic cups and plates for the children.
 A basic set of craft supplies including, crayons, paper, paint, paper plates and brushes also helps if you plan to do some activities.
 Hopefully your venue will have tables that you can use, child sized ones are great but many groups manage with full size ones.